Nikki7150/new-roots-nishka/README.md

-# Activist Toolkit Sample Project

-This is a place for you to start building your activist toolkit!

-### Project Requirements
-Your project should:
-- Build a multipage website using HTML, CSS, and JavaScript.
-- Implement at least one of the key features from the menu.
-- Customize the look and feel of your site through colors, images, and fonts using CSS.
-- Include alt text for every image in your website.
-- Use code comments to describe your code.

-### Extensions
-You can extend your project further by:
-- Refactor your code.
-- Add a nice-to-have feature.
-- Port to GitHub pages.
-- Add another key feature.

-### Image Attributions

----
+# New Roots Activist Website - Web Development and design course

+## Description
+This is my very own website for a cause that I want to see get better.
+It's to make awareness to the Immigrant and First gen students difficulties as they get into high school and college.
+It is not connected or affiliated with any other websites or people.
+I just made it for my Girls Who Code program.

+## Technologies Used
+* HTML
+* CSS
+* JavaScript

+## How to Run

+1.  **Unzip the file:** Extract the contents of the downloaded ZIP file to a local folder on your computer.
+2.  **Open with a browser:** Navigate to the project folder, locate the `index.html` file, and double-click it.
+This will open the project in your default web browser.

+3. After doing this, the program should work.
+If it doesnt, I am really sorry.
+You can email me just in case if I havent emailed you.
+I will be emailing a video live demo of the website.
+Since i made this in replit, I couldnt deploy it into the internet.
+You can also check it out in my github page i pasted in the comments in the google form as well as the replit link in the comments.

-## File Overview
+## Files included
 ### ← README.md

 That's this file.
-This is the place to tell people more about what your website does and how you built it.
+This is the place to tell people more about what my website does and how I built it.

 ### ← index.html

-HTML files are for content!
-Add your text, images, buttons, and more using HTML tags.
+This file contains the code for my home page of my project.

+### ← about.html

+This file contains the code for my about page of my project.

+### ← takeaction.html

+This file contains the code for my take action page of my project.

 ### ← style.css

-CSS files add styling rules to your content like changing colors and fonts.
+CSS files add styling rules to my content like changing colors and fonts and resizing.

 ### ← script.js

-JavaScript files add interactivity to your website using code.
-This is where you can listen for events, then take an action.
+JavaScript files add interactivity to my website using code.
+This is where I have made buttons listen for events, then take an action.

 ### ← assets

-Drag in `assets`, like images or music, to add them to your project.
-You do not need to add anything to this folder unless you are working on the extensions.
-If you are adding an image, it is best to save it to your computer, then upload the file to the `assets` folder.
-The url of the image will be `assets/example.jpg`.

-# new-roots-nishka
+This folder has all the pictures that I used in this project.